ellenyu/Getting-Cleaning-Data/README.md

 c) translateElement is implementing a simple RegEx translation to replace shorthand scientific labeling of variables with common english full titling.
-The description of the variables was used in the script to establish a ReGex dictionary in a dataframe df,dict and implement the translation required in step 3 as detailed below:
+The description of the variables was used in the script to establish a ReGex dictionary in a dataframe df,dict and implement the translation required in step 3 as over the whole dict content, converting the from into to chrs:

       from<-to
       "^t"<-"Time domain signal"